7ombie/textmode/README.md

 Each `Textmode` instance has an attribute named `blend`, which is a `Number` between `0` and `1`.
-It can be modified directly or by passing an (optional) argument to the `render` method when making a render call.
+It can be modified directly or by passing an (optional) argument to the `render` method when making a render call:

 ``` js
 textmode.render(.5);